YashdalfTheGray/light-control/README.md

 ## Running the app

 The first thing necessary is to create a `.env` file using the example.
 A copy of it can be created using `cp .env.example .env`.
 You also need a JWT token and an issuer name and expiration time.
+If you don't wanna use Docker Compose, you'll also need a redis instance running somewhere.

 Run the app using `docker-compose up -d`.
 This will start the entire service in the background.
 The compose file is automatically configured to restart the services.